 Meet Dean Jose Luis Alvarado

-He has published in journals such as “Multicultural Perspectives,” “Remedial and Special Education, Behavioral Disorders,” “Rural Special Education Quarterly,” and “Assessment for Effective Intervention.”
-Dr. Alvarado has also been principal investigator and co-principal investigator for more than $2.5 million in projects funded by the U.S. Department of Education and the University of South Florida.
+Dean Alvarado’s research is focused on effective personnel preparation, program improvement and evaluation, creating greater access and success for traditionally underrepresented students, implementing efforts that achieve greater student success while eliminating achievement gaps, establishing career pathways, effective instruction, multicultural education, and behavior support for culturally, linguistically, and differently abled diverse students.
+He has published in journals such as Multicultural Perspectives, Remedial and Special Education, Behavioral Disorders, Rural Special Education Quarterly, Assessment for Effective Intervention, and The Kappan.
+Dr. Alvarado has also been principal investigator and co-principal investigator for more than $2.9 million in projects funded by the U.S. Department of Education, the University of South Florida, and private foundations.

 Dean Alvarado remains active in his service to the University, the Community, and the Profession.
 In addition to his considerable service to the University, he just completed his service as Chair for the CSU Deans of Education group and was recently appointed to the California Commission on Teacher Credentialing Committee on Accreditation that reviews all accredited programs in the state.
 Dean Alvarado serves on numerous philanthropic and non-profit advisory boards and is President of the Board of Directors for The Institute for Effective Education in San Diego, CA.